-As of March 31, 2015, we owned 28 commercial rental real estate properties.
+As of June 30, 2015, we owned 27 commercial rental real estate properties.
 Our property development operations are run primarily through Bayswater Development LLC, a real estate investment, management and development subsidiary that focuses primarily on the construction and sale of single-family and multi-family homes, lots in subdivisions and planned communities and raw land for residential development.
-Our New Seabury development property in Cape Cod, Massachusetts and our Grand Harbor and Oak Harbor development property in Vero Beach, Florida include land for future residential development of approximately 267 and 1,327 units of residential housing, respectively.
+Our New Seabury development property in Cape Cod, Massachusetts and our Grand Harbor development property in Vero Beach, Florida include land for future residential development of approximately 244 and 1,128 units of residential housing, respectively.
 Both developments operate golf and resort operations as well.
+During the six months ended June 30, 2015, we sold the Oak Harbor development and operations, which historically operated as part of Grand Harbor.
 In addition, our Real Estate segment owns an unfinished development property which is located on approximately 23 acres in Las Vegas, Nevada.

-As of March 31, 2015 and December 31, 2014, \$30 million and \$31 million, respectively, of the net investment in financing leases and net real estate leased to others which is included in property, plant and equipment, net, were pledged to collateralize the payment of nonrecourse mortgages payable.
+As of June 30, 2015 and December 31, 2014, \$28 million and \$31 million, respectively, of the net investment in financing leases and net real estate leased to others which is included in property, plant and equipment, net, were pledged to collateralize the payment of nonrecourse mortgages payable.